-In 2013, we completed a prospective, randomized, parallel-arm, vehicle-controlled, multicenter, double-masked Phase 2 clinical trial evaluating the safety and efficacy of DEXTENZA for the treatment of ocular pain and inflammation following cataract surgery.
-We conducted this trial in 60 patients at four sites in the United States pursuant to an effective IND.
+In 2013, we completed a prospective, randomized, parallel-arm, vehicle-controlled, multicenter, double-masked Phase 2 clinical trial evaluating the safety and efficacy of DEXTENZA for the treatment of ocular inflammation and pain following cataract surgery.
+We conducted this trial in 60 patients at four sites in the United States pursuant to an effective investigational new drug application, or IND.
 We randomized patients in a 1:1 ratio to receive either DEXTENZA or a placebo vehicle control intracanalicular insert without active drug.
 One patient randomized into the DEXTENZA group was excluded from the trial because the investigator was unable to insert the insert, resulting in 29 patients in the DEXTENZA group and 30 patients in the vehicle control group.
 We evaluated patients in this trial at days 1, 4, 8, 11, 14 and 30 following surgery.